 If you are not fluent in Italian, don’t be afraid.
 Most of the Italian road signs are the same you see in your country.

-Moreover, I have to admit that sometimes road signs in Italy are hided or confuse the driver.
+Moreover, I have to admit that sometimes road signs in Italy are hidden or confuse the driver.
 I still have to understand why some road signs are positioned just in the exact point where you have to turn, without giving you the time to realize what is written on.
 Or why there are so many indications that you should stop your car, take your time to decide where you have to go, and then go.
 Probably the local administration or the agency for roads maintenance should think better about the positioning the signage.
-That’s why, I suggest you to use a GPS.
-I often use it when I am not accustomed with the area.
+That’s why I suggest you use a GPS.
+I often use it when I am not accustomed to the area.

 Italian Motorway at night – Photo Credits: Riccardo Cuppini

 3. CHECK TO HAVE THE RIGHT TOOLS ON BOARD